PraiseOS/PraiseOS/README.md

 <br>

-Praise is a new Python VOS that is currently in the works to become the best VOS out there!
+PraiseOS is a new Python VOS that is currently in the works to become the best VOS out there!

 # Requirements